Collection Modelling simple electrical loops - Physics narrative

 The atoms were neutral, therefore the wire will be neutral as well, as charge is conserved.
 These electrons do wander, at high speed, randomly whizzing about in very short hops, changing direction often, with different thermal motions (100–1000 kilometre / second).

-When these components are connected into a circuit, a steady very small drift velocity (a few millimetres in each second) is added to the large thermal velocities (the movement of the electrons is rather like the movement of molecules in a cloud of gas drifting sedately along).
+When these components are connected into a circuit, a steady very small drift velocity (less than a millimetre in each second) is added to the large thermal velocities (the movement of the electrons is rather like the movement of molecules in a cloud of gas drifting sedately along).
 The charged particles that were already in the wires now move consistently, in addition to their random short hops.

 The electric current in wires is made up from millions of minute, negatively charged particles called electrons, which drift along the wires.
 As a result the charge flows around the circuit.